 Every day, we share interesting history content across a variety of social media sites.

-- Facebook: "This day in history" posts, mystery objects, and more.
+- Facebook: "This day in history" posts, mystery objects, behind-the-scenes stories, and more.
+Check out our Facebook Events for program information.

 - Twitter: Intriguing snippets of history throughout the day.
-Occasional mystery objects, pop quizzes, and live tweets from behind-the-scenes.
-You can also follow staff members: @amhistcurator, @apacurator, @NMAHHilbigV, @MSalocks, and @AmEntmtCurator Invention fans, see @SI_Invention.
+Occasional mystery objects, pop quizzes, and live tweets from collections storage and public programs.
+Follow our museum director, @amhistdirector, and other staff members: @amhistcurator, @apacurator, and @AmEntmtCurator.
+Invention fans, see @SI_Invention.
 Jazz and music buffs, check out @SmithsonianJazz.

-- Instagram: Historic images and photos from the museum, with and without retro filters.
+- Instagram: Historic images and photos from the museum, as well as opportunities to see the research, conservation, and program work we do.
 Our photos on Instagram often spark discussion—join the conversation!

 - Want "this day in history" stories without subscribing on social media?
 We have a website for that.